 The more into the afternoon and evening you go, the more crowded things will get.
 And the food vendors may start to run out of things.
 So if you want to beat the crowds, plan to go the first half the day, rather than the second half.

 Okay now that we’ve covered the basics of what Fall for Greenville is, let’s talk a little bit about the reasons why you’re going.

 To buy the food, you’ll need to purchase tickets (more on that below).
 How many tickets per food item though is up to the restaurant.
-This year we have things ranging from 10 tickets to just 2 (basically $5-$1).
+It usually ranges from 8 tickets to just 2 (basically $8-$2).

 Some stands are definitely more popular than others.
 So how you make your decision is up to you.
 I tend to focus on trying new things as well as getting my absolute favorites.
 (This basically means I eat a lot.)